ShaunHan/acat/docs/ga.rst

         def procreation(x):
             # Select an operator and use it
             op = op_selector.get_operator()
+            # Assign rng with a random seed
+            np.random.seed(random.randint(1, 10000))
+            pop.rng = np.random
             # Select parents for a new candidate
             p1, p2 = pop.get_two_candidates()
             parents = [p1, p2]
             # Pure or bare nanoparticles are not considered